ietf-wg-cellar/matroska-specification/subtitles.md

 the proposal suggests splitting the information across multiple tracks making demuxer's and remuxer's life very difficult.

+WebM uses the "D_WEBVTT/SUBTITLES", "D_WEBVTT/CAPTIONS", "D_WEBVTT/DESCRIPTIONS", and "D_WEBVTT/METADATA" `CodecID`
+with different tracks depending on the data type and without a `CodecPrivate`.

 ## HDMV presentation graphics subtitles